 What temperature is turkey meatloaf done?

-I most often cook turkey meatloaf at 375°F. This allows the meatloaf to cook through without drying out and keeps the inside tender.
+I most often cook turkey meatloaf at 375°F. This allows the meatloaf to cook through without drying out and keeps the inside moist.

-A ground chicken or ground turkey meatloaf should reach an internal temperature of 165°F. I always use a meat thermometer regardless of what meat I’m cooking.
-It helps ensure it’s done without overcooking and ensures perfect results every time!
-I have several but my two favorites are:
+A ground chicken or ground turkey meatloaf should reach an internal temperature of 165°F. I always use a meat thermometer to helps ensure it’s done without overcooking.
+You can get an inexpensive instant read thermometer for under $10.

 How Long to Cook Turkey Meatloaf

-The times below can vary based on exactly how thick your meatloaf is formed so it’s best to use a thermometer (above).
-With ground turkey or ground chicken, you want to be certain the meatloaf reaches 165°F. (I usually take it out at about 162°F because it rises a couple degrees while resting).
+The times below can vary slightly so it’s best to use a thermometer (above).
+With ground turkey or ground chicken, you want to be certain the meatloaf reaches 165°F. (I usually take it out at about 162°F because it rises a couple of degrees while resting).

 - Bake a 1 lb turkey meatloaf for 45-55 minutes.